Over a million children are arrested.

 For over two decades, Breakaway Outreach has been mobilizing communities to minister to the needs of incarcerated youth and their families.

 First and foremost, this is a ministry of presence.
-We train and equip volunteers to communicate the Good News of God’s unconditional love and mercy, engaging young people as they are met in a variety of youth-serving institutions (detention centers, probation, correctional facilities, group homes, residential treatment centers and emergency shelters).
+We help train and equip volunteers to communicate the Good News of God’s unconditional love and mercy, engaging young people as they are met in a variety of youth-serving institutions (detention centers, probation, correctional facilities, group homes, residential treatment centers and emergency shelters).
 These valued relationships are sustained through ongoing involvement as they reenter their communities.

 We affirm each person, not necessarily their behavior, and invite them to grow as sons and daughters of God.
-The efforts of our ministry network take place within the facilities we serve and extends to the families and community outside.
+The efforts of this ministry network take place within the facilities we serve and extends to the families and community outside.

 We recognize our responsibility to educate those who have not experienced the people we serve as valuable individuals.
 We are called to champion the Spirit of Christ for the poor and marginalized; the hungry, thirsty, naked, stranger, sick and… the imprisoned.
 Bringing hope to those behind bars is not just an act of charity, it is at the very heart of what it means to live a Gospel-centered life.

-- Chapel services and Bible studies
+- Chaplaincy services and volunteer training

 - Developing curriculum and discipleship resources

-- Life skills training workshops for juveniles
+- Life skills training for youth

 - Counseling, family care, and recovery groups